 And, of course, we wouldn’t garden if we couldn’t look forward to a bountiful harvest.
 But, I always encourage my students to build soil because healthy, fertile soil will result in a healthy, nutrient-dense harvest.

-A garden with poor soil may produce fruit, but that fruit can’t possible contain the nutrients, or taste as good, as on grown in fertile soil that has provided all that is needed for its health.
+A garden with poor soil may produce fruit, but that fruit can’t possible contain the nutrients, or taste as good, as fruit grown in fertile soil that has provided all that is needed for its health.